Efetoski/Exam-Grade-Managemen-Program/README.md

 # Exam-Grade-Management-Program
 Write a program to provide some grade management software for a university.
-Download and edit the files TUT_results.ipynb python code and TUT_datafile.py from Blackboard to proceed with this exercise.
-Do not be afraid to initially experiment with the files to see how they work!
 1. Define a function that takes the results list as an argument and prints out a pass list, printing each student’s name, score and grading (use distinction 70%, merit 60% and pass 40% grading schema).